FAQ

 • On the Great Bear Adventure the minimum age is 8 years old, we must stay quiet.
 On the Tree of Life Adventure the minimum age is 5 years old.
 And on every other adventure the minimum age is 4 years old.

-• Our boats are Transport Canada Certified, 24’-12 Passenger Bombard Zodiac 300HP and a 920 Hurricane 600 HP, fully rigged up for ocean adventures.
-Each vessel has a maximum capacity of 11 people.
+• Our boats are Transport Canada Certified, 32’-12 Passenger Zodiac Hurricanes 300HP.
+Each vessel has a maximum capacity of 12 people.

 • We can take 12 people if your group has 3 children, if not we can accommodate 11 adults maximum.
 We generally take 11 people.

-• There are accessible washrooms at the beginning and end of all tours and a bathroom break on each tour.
-However, we do not have washrooms on boat.
+• Yes, we have a washroom with a compost toilet on one boat.
+There are accessible washrooms at the beginning and end of all tours and a bathroom break on each tour.

 Yes you can come on tours if you get sea sick.
 Because we are on the East shore of Vancouver Island we do not get the ocean swell that the West Coast gets in the summer months.
 People that struggle with sea sickness fare better on the inshore tours.
 We have never had a sea sick guest.